-These apple crisp bars are the perfect fall dessert.
+These apple crisp bars are the perfect fall dessert, with sweet apples and a crunchy, sugary topping.
 Gluten free, vegan, and nut free, this is a dessert that everyone can enjoy!

 One of the best parts of any holiday meal is the dessert.
 And apple pie is a traditional Thanksgiving dessert.